Are you mourning the recent loss of a pet? Or struggling to offer condolences to a friend who recently lost their beloved pet?

 Lovers of dachshunds will especially appreciate this gentle, moving story.
 Read along as a family goes through the grieving process after losing their dog, Elfie.

-The book also includes instructions on how to make a picture frame to hold a photograph of a loved one.
+I'll Always Love You also includes instructions on how to make a picture frame to hold a photograph of a loved one.
 Children may appreciate the opportunity to create something to honor their deceased pet.

 11. When a Pet Dies by Fred Rogers